-Winter in Central-Eastern Europe conjures images of snow , mulled wine and wearing an entire wardrobe so that you won’t feel cold outside.
-Over the past years, winter is quite mild in this area but the cold spells can show up any time.
+Winter in Central-Eastern Europe conjures images of snow, mulled wine, and wearing an entire wardrobe so that you won’t feel cold outside.
+Over the past years, winter is quite mild in this area but the cold spells can show up anytime (like the 2016-2017 really cold temperatures in late December have proven).

 While most of the romantic things to do during winter don’t include going out, I can assure you there are very good reasons why you should pack your bags and visit Budapest during winter.